 See Related: Best Zip Lines in Germany

-Lichtenstein Castle is a striking 12th-century-style romantic castle built on the edge of a cliff overlooking the charming village of Honau and one of the majestic castles to visit in the southwest state of Baden Wurttemberg, in Germany.
+Lichtenstein Castle is a striking 12th-century-style romantic castle built on the edge of a cliff overlooking the charming village of Honau and one of the majestic castles to visit in the southwest state of Baden Wurttemberg in Germany.

 The sceneries from the tower are filled with green and lush sights during summer and orange and yellow surrounding landscape in autumn.
-The small stream of the Neckar river and the majestic valley of the Echaz river are some of the backdrops that can be seen from the castle.
+The small stream of the Neckar River and the majestic valley of the Echaz River are some of the backdrops that can be seen from the castle.

-Eltz Castle (Burg Eltz)
+5. Eltz Castle (Burg Eltz)

 It is a great place to experience the Middle Ages, fairytale setting, medieval culture, and nature in all forms, for it is one of the only three medieval castles still whole and preserved on the left bank of the Rhine River.

-The castle has various highlights that visitors can see and look up-close such as Eltz Castle Armoury, Rübenach Upper and Lower Hall, Knight’s Hall, and more.
-And for over 850 years, the castle is still owned by the same family for over 33 generations.
+Eltz Castle is one of the castles in Germany that looks like it comes out straight from fairytale stories.
+The castle has various highlights that visitors can see and look up close, such as Eltz Castle Armoury, Rübenach Upper and Lower Hall, Knight’s Hall, and more.
+For over 850 years, the castle is still owned by the same family for over 33 generations.

-See Related: Best Things to do in Wiesbaden
+See Related: Things to Do in Wiesbaden

-It was first built over Wernigerode in the 12th century as a fortress, a place stronghold, and a secured site for German emperors throughout their hunting trips to the Harz.
+Wernigerode Castle is a former medieval hilltop fortress turned into a historical castle and regal castle that was first built over Wernigerode in the 12th century as a fortress, a place stronghold, and a secured site for German emperors throughout their hunting trips to the Harz.

 Wernigerode Castle has experienced various structural changes to a late Gothic period style.
-The castle is known to represent North-German historicism from its grand architectural structures and abundance of historical significance.
+The castle represents North German historicism from its grand architectural structures and abundance of historical significance.

-Wernigerode Castle has three garden and park areas called Lustgarten, Tiergarten, and Terrassengärten that have been acknowledged since 1999 as a national precious cultural monument.
+Wernigerode Castle has three gardens and park areas called Lustgarten, Tiergarten, and Terrassengärten, which have been acknowledged since 1999 as a precious national cultural monument.

 Wernigerode Castle was opened to the public in the 1930s.
-The stronghold offers a breathtaking view of landscapes from the castles, 50 opulent rooms for visitors to view, and a collection of arts as it became the first German center, and the history of art from the paintings, sculptures, and other means of art from the 19th century it housed.
+The stronghold offers a breathtaking view of landscapes from the castles, 50 opulent rooms for visitors to view, and a collection of arts as it became the first German center and the history of art from the paintings, sculptures, and other means of art from the 19th century it housed.

 Cochem Castle, known as Reichsburg Castle, is an imperial and neo-gothic style castle decorated with luxurious interiors and towering about 330 ft above the river Moselle located on an outstanding hill of the historic town of Cochem in Germany.

-The over 1000 years old regal castle location gives a wonderful view of the Moselle River, the village, and the lush green landscapes.
-The castle originally has a Romanesque style but was destroyed until 1868, and the castle ruins were rebuilt into a neo-Gothic castle.
+The Cochem Castle is one of Germany’s most popular castles and well-known tourist attractions.
+The over 1,000-year-old regal castle location gives a beautiful view of the Moselle River, the village, and the lush green landscapes.
+The castle originally had a Romanesque style but was destroyed in 1868, and the castle ruins were rebuilt into a neo-Gothic castle.

 Fragments of the Romanesque style can still be found on the castle, but most of it is in a neo-Gothic castle; nevertheless, the beauty of the Cochem Castle remains.

-Cochem Castle is often overlooked by travelers who choose to admire the castle from afar, but the journey to reach the castle, adventure within the palaces and trips from the castles make the visit worth it and one of a kind.
+Cochem Castle is often overlooked by travelers who choose to admire the castle from afar, but the journey to reach the castle, adventure within the palaces, and trips from the castles make the visit worth it and one of a kind.

 See Related: Types of German Food to Try

-Imperial Castle of Nuremberg
+8. Imperial Castle of Nuremberg

 Today, the Imperial Castle of Nuremberg is now open to the public.
-Visitors can see the Imperial hall, various historic rooms, and adventure into the heart of the castle hill where the fascinating deep well, which the castle’s most important water source is in times of siege, is located.
+Visitors can see the Imperial Hall and various historic rooms and adventure into the heart of the castle hill, where the fascinating deep well, the castle’s most important water source in times of siege, is located.

 The Sinwell Tower is one of the great features of the castle that offers a lovely panoramic view of Nuremberg’s old town’s beauty.
 Imperial Castle of Nuremberg is where visitors looking for a place that feels like walking back in the past and experiencing what it is like to be royalty is offered in the castle.